ishasaldhi/ETF-Investment-Analysis/README.md

 * Connecting Mongodb to Flask app and jsonifying data
 * Creating an HTML and JavaScript frontend

 ## Datasets
-* Alpha Vantage adjusted API
+* Alpha Vantage adjusted Stock API

+## Conclusion
+* Most ETFs that mainly consisted of only one sector were very turbulent and risky.
+* ETFs that incorporate various sectors showed the most stablilty.
+* One sector that proved to be an exception was technology which showed a higher range for growth.